Have you ever wondered how to make your newsletters distinct and easy to notice?

 4. Create standouts

-Here are some examples of such emails:
+Here are some ideas for such emails:

-- Happy customership anniversary
+- Send happy customership anniversary greetings

 5. Give them tips and tricks to better use the products they purchased